 It was on Ikaria that my wife’s grandfather was exiled after fighting with the communists against the Greek government army during the ultimately failed Civil War in the 1940s.

 Emotional visits by my mother-in-law, whose father was taken from the family for many years, are for later though, as the party gets underway.

-Wine flows – we’re on the island where Dionysus, the God of drink and bacchanalia was born.
+Wine flows – we are, after all, on the island where Dionysus, the God of drink and bacchanalia was born.

 There’s a band playing traditional Ikarian folk music – Greeks and English in a circle attempting Ikariotikos dancing.
 A goat and a pig have been freshly slaughtered just for us, making me feel a guilt for the cursed fate of the animals.
-Not a single Greek understands.
+And not a single Greek understands this.

 This Rasputin character provides us with great Greek hospitality.
 By a certain point in the evening he is more drunk than any of us and genially indicated his support with a smiling, closed-eyed, thumbs-up as the English stepped over him to help themselves to more drinks from his cellar.